getcrest/All-Conv-Keras/README.md

 ### Data Augmentation:

 In the original paper very extensive data augmentation were used such as placing the cifar10 images of size 32 × 32 into larger 126 × 126 pixel images and can hence be heavily scaled, rotated and color augmented.
-In our implementation we have only donw very mild data augmentation.
-It is hoped that the accuracy will increase if you increase the data augmentation.
+In our implementation we have only done very mild data augmentation.
+We hope that the accuracy will increase if you increase the data augmentation.